jSayal/rust_lang_notes/05_Enums_and_Pattern_Matchinng.md

 }
 ```

-## Result<T, E>`
+## Result&lt;T,E&gt;

-Result<T, E> is an enum that is used for returning or propagating errors.
+`Result<T, E>` is an enum that is used for returning or propagating errors.
 Variants of this enum are Ok(T) and Err(E).
 There are many methods in standard library that returns this enum.
 One example is parsing string to number.
 If an action is successful Ok(T) is the return value, if there is an error, the result is Err<E>.

 ```rust
 fn main() {